lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

     :class: dropdown

     Use molecule template to easily insert as many atoms connected by bonds (i.e. molecule) as you want.
+A molecule template typically begins as follow:

-.. include:: ../../contact/contactme.rst
+    ..  code-block:: lammps

+        # Dumbell molecule

+        2 atoms
+        1 bonds

+        Coords

+        1 0.5 0 0
+        2 -0.5 0 0

+        (...)